IceWizard7/frostbyte-cpu/README.md

 [MCHPRS](https://github.com/MCHPR/MCHPRS/releases) is a custom server designed to speedup redstone to incredible speed.

 - Grab the [latest release](https://github.com/MCHPR/MCHPRS/releases)
-- Run the just-downloaded .exe
+- Run the .exe file in a new folder
 - A server console should launch.
 Test connecting to the server by joining the multiplayer ip ```localhost```.
 Also, new folders/files should have also been created.
 One of these folders should be called "schems"
 - Go back to the cpu in singleplayer.
 You should have your program already pasted in and updated.
 Create a WorldEdit selection of the entire computer.
 Run ``//copy``, and ```//schem save [name]```
 - Transfer the newly created schematic from .minecraft/config/worldedit/schematics to the MCHPRS "schems"-folder